shaneholloman/fabric/patterns/create_mermaid_visualization/system.md

 - Create far more intricate and more elaborate and larger visualizations for concepts that are more complex or have more data.

-- Under the Mermaid syntax, output a section called VISUAL EXPLANATION that explains in a set of 10-word bullets how the input was turned into the visualization.
+- Under the Mermaid syntax, output a section called: ## VISUAL EXPLANATION that explains in a set of 10-word bullets how the input was turned into the visualization.
 Ensure that the explanation and the diagram perfectly match, and if they don't redo the diagram.

 - If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.

 - DO NOT COMPLAIN AND GIVE UP.
-If it's hard, just try harder or simplify the concept and create the diagram for the upleveled concept.
+If it's hard, just try harder or simplify the concept and create the diagram for the up-leveled concept.

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

 - DO NOT COMPLAIN.
 Just output the Mermaid syntax.